RubensZimbres/Repo-2018/CPU Temperature - IoT Project/README.md

-# IoT Project - CPU Temperature from linux to AWS IoT
+# IoT Project - CPU Temperature from Ubuntu to AWS IoT

 <b> Create .py file to collect CPU Temperature in Ubuntu </b>